 16. Cybersecurity is both a collective and an individual undertaking.
 Supervisors should recognize, moreover, that while cybersecurity is necessary for all insurers, there is no one-size-fits-all prescription for insurers or for supervisors.
-Nothing in this Application Paper is intended to derogate from the general description in the ICPs that while they are applicable to insurance supervision in all jurisdictions, regardless of the sophistication of its insurance markets and the type of products / services under supervision, nevertheless:
+Nothing in this Application Paper is intended to derogate from the general description in the ICPs that while they are applicable to insurance supervision in all jurisdictions, regardless of the sophistication of its insurance markets and the type of products/services under supervision, they nevertheless should be implemented and applied in a risk-based and proportionate manner:20